saithejagonavaram/comp5014/assignment3/README.md

     pre-trained models. **NOTE:** we are working with a pre-trained LM trained on a tiny dataset, which doesn't provide good performance; thus, coding is more important than model's results

-    - Before coding, open new terminal at the repository and run following command to create a virtual environment and install all required libraries:
+    - Before coding, open new terminal at the **assignment3** repository and run following commands to create a virtual environment and install all required libraries:

     ```commandline